johnttaylor/nqbp2/README.md

 tool and how it works (but you don't need to be expert or even advanced user of ninja).

-Here is list of variables in the toolchain _class_ that have changed in their usage and/or expected content.
+Here is the list of variables in the toolchain _class_ that have changed in their usage and/or expected content.
 ```
-self._ar_opts
+self._link_output           // Need to remove specifying the output file
-self._link_output
+self._ar_opts               // Need to remove specifying the output file
 self._base_release.cflags   // Need to remove -D BUILD_TIME_UTC
 self._ar_out                // New
 self._rm                    // New